andrewliu2001/hpml-project/README.md

 Collaborators: Andrew Liu, Kristen Surrao

 ## Description: ##
 In this class project, we experiment with the novel Hyena continuous convolution kernel as an alternative to transformers for efficiently capturing long-range dependencies in offline reinforcement learning.
-Specifically, we incorporated the Hyena module into the Trajectory Model, performed hyperparameter sweeps and profiling, and performed optimizations including distributed training and post-training static quantization.
+Specifically, we incorporated the Hyena module into the Trajectory Model, performed hyperparameter sweeps and profiling, and performed optimizations including distributed training and post-training quantization.
 For simplicity, we only used the halfcheetah-medium-v2 environment on Gym/MuJOCO.

 ## Outline of repo: ##
 train.py calls a trainer object, which is under trajectory/models/general_trainer.py.
 You can find the boilerplate Pytorch training loop in general_trainer.py. general_trainer then uses a generic TrajectoryModel object (a wrapper around either Hyena layers or GPT layers), which is written in trajectory.py.
 The trajectory/planning folder contains utilities for beam search, whereas trajectory/utils contains other utilities such as learning rate scheduling and trajectory discretization.
 Note that much of the codebase is based on https://github.com/Howuhh/faster-trajectory-transformer (see acknowledgements section)